-The Institutional Committee functions as the Committee on Academic Appointments and Promotions for scientific positions within this policy, formally reviews the candidate’s file, and recommends to the MBL Director whether or not to appoint, reappoint, promote or terminate.
+The Institutional Committee functions as the Committee on Academic Appointments and Promotions for scientific positions within this policy that require formal review and recommends to the MBL Director whether or not to appoint, reappoint, promote or terminate.

 3.0 Principal Scientific Titles and Appointment/Promotion Processes

-3.1.1 All postdoctoral level scientists must be reviewed annually by the sponsoring Track I Scientist or Center/Program Director and a report filed with the CASO’s office.
-The term of appointment will be renewable annually.
-For Postdoctoral Fellows and Postdoctoral Scientists, this will normally be for a total duration of 5 years, barring unusual circumstances.
-For Research Associates, total appointment duration is indefinite, and renewable annually or by term upon the recommendation of the sponsoring Center or Program.
-All of these postdoctoral level appointments are usually tied to a specific grant or grants and will ordinarily cease when funding ceases.
+3.1.1 Postdoctoral Fellows, Postdoctoral Scientists, and Research Associates are reviewed annually by the sponsoring Track I Scientist or Center/Program Director and a report filed with the Office of Research & Programs.
+The term of appointment for Postdoctoral Fellows and Postdoctoral Scientists is normally a total of 5 years based upon the recommendation of the sponsoring Center/Program.
+The term of appointment for Research Associates is normally indefinite based upon the recommendation of the sponsoring Center/Program.
+Appointments for Postdoctoral Fellows, Postdoctoral Scientists, and Research Associates are usually tied to a specific grant or grants and will ordinarily cease when funding ceases.

-3.1.2 All postdoctoral level scientists will be eligible to apply for grants and awards reserved for or normally given to holders of postdoctoral positions, and may serve as a Co-Investigator on a Track I or Track II Scientist’s grant, but they may not seek funding as a Principal Investigator through the MBL.
-They may also serve as a Project Leader on a sub-award with the prior permission of their sponsoring Track I scientist and Center/Program Director.
+3.1.2 Postdoctoral Fellows, Postdoctoral Scientists, and Research Associates are eligible to apply for grants and awards reserved for or normally given to holders of postdoctoral positions but may not seek funding as a Principal Investigator through the MBL.

-3.2.3 The title of Senior Whitman Investigator may be conferred by the MBL Director, based on the recommendation of the Whitman Center Director, for individuals who have demonstrated a long-standing affiliation with the MBL through the Whitman Center and who have made important contributions to the MBL community.
-These appointments will be for three years, are renewable following review and recommendation by the Whitman Center Director, and have certain privileges associated with the Whitman Center program including priority for space and other resources within the Whitman Center.
+3.2.1 The title of Senior Whitman Investigator may be conferred by the MBL President/Director for individuals who have demonstrated a long-standing affiliation with the MBL through the Whitman Center and who have made important contributions to the MBL community.
+These appointments will be for three years and may have certain privileges associated with the Whitman Center program.

-3.3 Adjunct Scientists are investigators who wish to participate in the scientific programs of the MBL, but who ordinarily maintain their regular employment relationship with their home institution.
-An adjunct appointment is ordinarily made to an individual who has a primary appointment at another institution and is ordinarily made at the level of his/her home institution, e.g., an Assistant Professor would be an Adjunct Assistant Scientist at the MBL, etc. If an adjunct scientist is promoted at his/her home institution, the level of the adjunct title will ordinarily be adjusted to reflect the increase in level.
-If an adjunct scientist no longer maintains a primary appointment at another institution, then the adjunct appointment will ordinarily be terminated at the end of the current MBL appointment period.
-An adjunct Scientist may submit grants as a Principal Investigator through the MBL as outlined below.
+3.4 Adjunct Scientists are investigators who wish to participate in the scientific programs of the MBL, but who ordinarily maintain their regular employment relationship with their home institution.
+An adjunct appointment is ordinarily made to an individual who has a primary appointment at another institution and is ordinarily made at the level of his/her home institution, e.g., an Assistant Professor would be an Adjunct Assistant Scientist at the MBL, etc. If an Adjunct Scientist is promoted at his/her home institution, the level of the adjunct title will ordinarily be adjusted to reflect the increase in level.
+If an Adjunct Scientist no longer maintains a primary appointment at another institution, then the adjunct appointment will ordinarily be terminated at the end of the current MBL appointment period.
+An Adjunct Scientist may submit grants as a Principal Investigator through the MBL as outlined below.
 For safety and security reasons, staff or visitors in an Adjunct Scientist’s lab must be supervised by the Adjunct Scientist for the majority of their stay at MBL.

-3.3.2 An Adjunct Scientist may submit grants as a Principal Investigator through the MBL, but he/she should not ordinarily draw more than three months’ salary (at the allowable cap or below) annually from such grants (e.g., “summer salary”) without prior permission from the MBL Director.
+3.4.2 An Adjunct Scientist may submit grants as a Principal Investigator through the MBL, but he/she should not ordinarily draw more than three months’ salary (at the allowable cap or below) annually from such grants (e.g., “summer salary”) without prior permission from the MBL President/Director.
 When longer funding periods are requested, application for and appointment to an appropriate Track I or II position should be considered.

-3.3.3 An Adjunct Scientist seeking a Track I MBL Scientist appointment will ordinarily apply for such a position through a nationally advertised search process and will be reviewed as a new appointment and will follow the hiring, appointment and promotion practices for Track I. Likewise an Adjunct Scientist seeking a Track II MBL Scientist appointment should follow the policy and procedures for such appointments.
+3.4.3 An Adjunct Scientist seeking a Track I MBL Scientist appointment will ordinarily apply for such a position through a nationally advertised search process and will be reviewed as a new appointment and will follow the hiring, appointment, and promotion practices for Track I. Likewise, an Adjunct Scientist seeking a Track II MBL Scientist appointment should follow the policy and procedures for such appointments.

-3.4.1 An individual will be appointed as an Affiliated Scientist by the MBL Director based on the recommendations of a sponsoring Track I scientist and/or the sponsoring Center/Program Director without review by the Institutional Committee.
+3.5.1 An individual will be appointed as an Affiliated Scientist by the MBL President/Director based on the recommendations of the sponsoring Center/Program Director without review by the Institutional Committee.

-3.4.2 The appointment will be for a three-year term, and is renewable following review and recommendation by the sponsoring Center/Program and with review and re-appointment by the MBL Director.
-Such appointments will carry limited rights beyond the issuance of an MBLCard and a parking permit, with no salary or space obligation.
+3.5.2 The appointment for an Affiliated Scientist will be for a three-year term, and is renewable following review and recommendation by the sponsoring Center/Program and with review and re-appointment by the MBL President/Director.
+Such appointments will carry limited rights beyond the issuance of an MBL Card and a parking permit, with no salary or space obligation.

-3.4.3 An Affiliated Scientist cannot submit grants through MBL, and all costs need to be met by the hosting laboratory.
-Any additional privileges will require approval by the MBL Director or Chief Academic and Scientific Officer (CASO).
+3.5.3 An Affiliated Scientist cannot submit grants through MBL, and all costs need to be met by the hosting laboratory.
+Any additional privileges will require approval by the MBL President/Director or Deputy Director of Research & Programs.

 Scientific appointments may be terminated by the scientist or by the MBL.
-See Policy and Procedures regarding Termination.
-See also Policies and Procedures regarding Unfunded Scientists and Separation from the MBL.
+See Policy and Procedures regarding Unfunded Scientists and Separation from the MBL.

-Written procedures for implementing this policy are available from the CASO office or the Human Resources office.
+Written procedures for implementing this policy are available from the Office of Research & Programs or the Human Resources office.

 6.0 Policy Clarification and Updates

-Policy clarification and updates are available from the Office of the Chief Academic and Scientific Officer or the MBL Director’s Office.
+Policy clarification and updates are available from the Office of Research & Programs or the MBL President/Director’s Office.